 The most recent re:invent announced numerous improvements to both Lambda and Fargate.
 While these improvements may have unlocked additional capabilities, they also did a lot to converge the two services, removing a lot of technical and financial barriers that may have previously been a deciding factor on which technology to use for a new project.
-In this post I will go through a few different categories and compare Lambda and Fargate, demonstrating the remaining strengths and weaknesses of each approach given the newly added features.
+In this post I will go through a few different categories and compare AWS Fargate vs Lambda, demonstrating the remaining strengths and weaknesses of each approach given the newly added features.

 Let’s start with a fun one - how do Lambda and Fargate compare cost-wise?
-It’s complicated - it highly depends on your use case.
+For Lambda vs Fargate pricing comparison, it’s complicated - it highly depends on your use case.
 Since there have already been many posts on this subject, I’ll focus instead on how the most recent re:Invent announcements affect things.

 For starters, AWS announced HTTP APIs for API Gateway.
 This feature promises higher performance and at a lower price point.
 If you can live without some of the features of REST APIs, you can pay a lower rate - $1.00 per million requests instead of $3.50 per million requests.
 Accounting for lambda execution costs, building a simple api endpoint that processes in 100ms and uses 128 MB memory, you’re looking at about $1.408 per million requests.

 Another Lambda feature, Provisioned Concurrency, complicates this a bit.
 There are some mixed reactions to this feature due to it making lambda billed by time, not just usage.
 For a fully utilized lambda, this could lead to a 16% cost savings at the expense of predicting usage.